 "Well, with this many visitors, it's a safe bet all the hotel rooms, inns, and apartments are booked solid.
 Why don't you stay at my place until a vacancy opens up?"

 "Really?
 Even after scaring that mare and all?"

 "Hey, if we drove away everypony who ever scared Fluttershy, Ponyville would be a ghost town.
 Don't worry about it."

 "Okay, maybe you can worry a little.
 All the more reason for you to stay at my place though, since she can't cloud walk.
 And she's going by Wild Apple now..."

 END CHAPTER SIX…

 And so Twilight Sparkle has moved to Ponyville almost half a year ahead of shedual.

-I wonder if Wild Pony is aware that she's supposed to use intelligent ponies as springboards for ideas, not as actual springboards…
+I wonder if Wild Apple is aware that she's supposed to use intelligent ponies as springboards for ideas, not as actual springboards…

 Oh yeah, and Ranma's pony name changed to Wild Apple when the Apples started calling her that.
 He might go by Long Drink as a Stallion though, since that's what Big Mac calls him due to his size.